tiborsaas/shadertube-effects/README.md

 - Create copy of the [sandbox folder](sandbox) with the name of your effect
 - Edit your shader as `effect.glsl`

-Finally, serve the contentes of that by a static server:
+Finally, serve the contentes of that by a static server to avoid [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues.

 ```
 npm install http-server -g
 http-server
 ```

-which starts a local server to avoid CORS issues:
+which starts a local server at the `8080` port:

 ```
 Starting up http-server, serving ./